Jspascal/laravel-docker-buildimage/README.md

 * MAIL_USERNAME - The username for the mail server.
 * MAIL_PASSWORD - The password for the mail server.

-Also if you have to change the name of the application ("app" by default) in the docker-compose file, make sure you also change it in nginx/conf.d fastcgi paramaters
+Also if you have to change the name of the application ("app" by default) in the docker-compose file, make sure you also change it in nginx/conf.d fastcgi paramaters.
+So you have to change `fastcgi_pass app:9000;` to `fastcgi_pass newname:9000;`

 ## Troubleshooting
 If you encounter any problems with the environment, please check the following: